 By next May the ICO will have built up its pool of investigation and case management personnel to ensure they can deal with the policing of regulations in reaction to public complaints, which will continue to be the primary generator of complaints to the ICO, probably more so than today.

 As mentioned above, the training of staff is implicit under the GDPR.
-With this in mind, the IDM has built an online tutorial package, the Professional Certificate in the GDPR and ePrivacy to help your business prepare for May 2018 and beyond.
+With this in mind, the IDM has built an online tutorial package, the IDM Professional Certificate in GDPR to help your business prepare.
 Once completed you will understand the principles of the regulation and the effect it will have on your business and your marketing campaigns.

 So what will the environment look like after May next year?